schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.9.8 =
+In this release, most of the reported bugs has been fixed, including a fix for Easy Digital Downloads plugin.
+Also, new features has been introduced, example WPHeader and WPFooter markups, and support for ItemList markup on post types archive pages.
+Please, update the plugin on your website now to get fixes and enhancements.

+= 1.6.9.7 =
+This quick update include a fixe for Sitelinks Search Box markup output.
+Please, update the plugin on your site to get these fixes and enhancements.

 = 1.6.9.6 =
 This update include several bug fixes and enhancements.
 Please, update the plugin on your site to get these fixes and enhancements.